-Structural design is an essential aspect of building construction, as it ensures the safety and stability of buildings.
-One of the key factors in this process is the proper selection of the materials used in the structure.
-In this article, we will look at the role of materials in structural design, focusing on four common types: steel, concrete, timber and composite materials.
+Structural calculations are an essential aspect of building construction, as they guarantee the safety and stability of structures.
+One of the key factors in this process is the appropriate selection of materials used in the structure.
+In this article, we will analyse the role of materials in structural calculations, focusing on four common types: steel, concrete, timber, and composite materials.

 Steel: strength and ductility